pydemic/pydemic/README.rst

 Basic usage and installation
 ============================

-Install it with `pip install pydemic`.
+Install it with `pip install pydemic-models`.
 If you want to contribute to the project, clone this repository and install locally using `flit install -s`.
 If you do not have flit in your computer, install it using either your distribution package manager or `pip install flit --user` before continuing.